jknitey/jknitey.github.io/_posts/2021-10-04-Predicting-Crop-Recommendations-Given-Environmental-Factors[python].md

 dtypes: float64(4), int64(3), object(1)
 ```

 Taking a look at each crop, we can see that each crop has 100 entries and which crops are included in the data.
-This also shows us that the data will be balanced.
+This also shows us that the data will be balanced per each crop.
 ```
 lentil         100
 maize          100